Claude Code Plugins

 • Ensure the app is running on the device

-• Check that Logger.shared calls use the [APP] prefix
+• Check that logs use [APP] prefix

 • Verify pymobiledevice3 is installed: pip3 install pymobiledevice3